k2view-academy/K2View-Academy/articles/11_query_builder/03_building_and_running_an_sql_query.md

 To use the Query Builder:

 * Edit the SQL commands in the top Query Editor window.
 * Execute the query.
-The results are shown in a table view at the bottom Results window.
+The results are presented in a table view in the Results window (bottom part).